How to setup File Storage

-Local storage is a feature that is introduced since Admin Columns Pro 5.1 that allows you to store column settings on the file system in PHP files.
+File storage allows you to store column settings on the file system in PHP files.
 This allows you to ship and migrate column settings easily between environments and even store them in a version control system (VCS) to share with your fellow developers.
 This feature can be enabled by the usage of custom hooks.

-The simple setup allows you to start using local storage with two simple hooks.
+The simple setup allows you to start using file storage with two simple hooks.
 By using the

 acp/storage/file/directory hook, you can set the storage directory to a folder on your file system.
 Only a single folder can be active at the time by using this hook.